Swans Crossing

 Swans Crossing is an American teen drama television series created by Mardee Kravit and Ned Kandel.
 The series stars Sarah Michelle Gellar, Brittany Daniel, Stacey Moseley, and Eddie Robinson.
 It aired in syndication from June 29 to September 25, 1992.

 Synopsis

 The series chronicles the lives of a group of wealthy teenagers living in the seaside town of Swans Crossing.
-Sydney Rutledge (Sarah Michelle Gellar) was the daughter of the town's mayor, Margaret "Muffy" Rutledge.
+Sydney Rutledge (Sarah Michelle Gellar) was the daughter of the town's mayor, Margaret Rutledge.
 They lived right next door to the mayor's political rival, Grant Booth, and his family.
-Sydney had a close but secret friendship with Grant's son, Garrett (Shane McDermott), but the parents found out and built a literal wall between them and their houses.
+Sydney had a close but secret relationship with Grant's son, Garrett (Shane McDermott), but the parents found out and built a literal wall between them and their houses.
 The couple broke up but still stayed in the same social groups, generating a bitter struggle between them as the season progressed.